wiru/get-guides/README.md

 Get Guides aims to free travellers from that burden and allows them to directly access and interact with guides🔥

+This project was presented as part of a full-stack engineering bootcamp showcase event.
+You can see the event and the presentation at the following link: [youtube](https://youtu.be/522BJezfQ5Y?t=260)

 ## Built With

 - [Quasar](https://quasar.dev/)